 Students for whom English is a second language must demonstrate a level of language proficiency appropriate for study.
-TOEFL applications may be obtained from Test of English as a Foreign Language (TOEFL), Educational Testing Service (ETS).
-More information is available at http://www.toefl.org/, or call 609.771.7670, or write to PO Box 6154, Princeton NJ 08541-6154.
+Applicants to the School of Music through the Institute should arrange to take the Test of English as a Foreign Language (TOEFL) of the Educational Testing Service.
+More information and applications are available at www.toefl.org/, or call 609.771.7670, or write to PO Box 6154, Princeton NJ 08541-6154.
 Please use institution code #7072.
 Failure to use this code may result in lost scores.